click on the menu below to navigate this site

 The ski team.

 The storm that had been predicted finally moved in on us today.
-It snowed on and off all day which lowered the visibility, made it colder, and improved the skiing.
-We are expecting it to continue to snow for the next three or four days.
-Last night Julia won a door prize of a $100 worth of professional photographs from a local ski photographer.
+It snowed on and off all day, lowering visibility, making it colder, and improving the skiing.
+We expect it to continue snowing for the next three or four days.
+Last night, Julia won a door prize of $100 worth of professional photographs from a local ski photographer.

-So after lunch we all met up with the photographer and he took us all over the mountain getting us to pose for him.
+So after lunch, we all met up with the photographer, who took us all over the mountain, getting us to pose for him.
 It was a lot of fun.
-Julia and I had a quiet evening this evening.
-While Andy and Lawrie went out for dinner and drinks we stayed in and had an early night.
+Julia and I had a quiet evening.
+While Andy and Lawrie went out for dinner and drinks, we stayed in and had an early night.
 It is getting harder as I get older to ski all day and then party all evening.

 Tuesday, February 12, 2008

 We had more snow and some sunshine today.
 The skiing was fantastic!
 Lawrie, Andy, and I skied the entire mountain.
-Effectively this ski resort is three resorts that are independent but we have a pass that gives us access to all of them.
-We skied with Julia in the morning and the afternoon; she is moving away from the snow plough and keeping her skies parallel.
+Effectively, this ski resort is three resorts that are independent, but we have a pass that gives us access to all of them.
+We skied with Julia in the morning and again in the afternoon; she is moving away from the snowplough and keeping her skis parallel.
 This is great progress.

-We consumed much alcohol at the Jam Bar and ate a great dinner then once again staggered back up the snow covered hill to the hotel.
+We consumed much alcohol at the Jam Bar, ate a great dinner, and once again staggered back up the snow-covered hill to the hotel.

 Wednesday, February 13, 2008